OpenTechSchool/python-flask/core/data.md

 	  foods["banana"] = "A delicious and tasty treat!" foods["dirt"]   = "Not delicious.
 Not tasty.
 DO NOT EAT!"

 The keys in this example are "banana" and "dirt", and the values are the things that we assign to them.
+You can use any data type that won't change as a dictionary key.
+Check it out by using a number, a boolean value, and a list as keys in a dictionary.
+What does this say about strings?

 As with lists, you can always see what is inside a dictionary: